Welcome to the Bude Canal and Harbour Engagement Platform

 Hello, how is the wildlife being protected when the dredging starts.
 Thankyou

-Karen Thomas asked 6 months ago
+Karen Thomas asked about 1 year ago

 Hi Karen, There is a conversation zone between the two in-land locks that is not being dredged as refugia for wildlife.
 As well as this, we have moved fish and eels into the zone that is not being dredged and have mitigation in place to stop silt moving down the canal towards the Bude SSI and SAC.